rotationalio/pyensign/README.md

 $ git clone git@github.com:rotationalio/ensign.git ../ensign
 ```

-Then run make to build the protocol buffers from the .proto defintions.
+Then run make to build the protocol buffers from the .proto definitions.

 ```
 $ make grpc